academyofdata/cassandra-zeppelin/README.md

 To install/configure Docker and/or Docker Compose follow the steps described at https://docs.docker.com/compose/install/ and https://docs.docker.com/engine/installation/linux/ubuntu/ (this is for Ubuntu based Linux systems)

-## Usage
-Once the docker & docker-compose prerequisites are met, go on and clone this repository e.g.
+As a last step, clone this repository (you might need to do first ```apt-get install git```)
 ```
 git clone https://github.com/academyofdata/cassandra-zeppelin
 ```

-followed by
+## Starting a single node Cassandra + Zeppelin instance
+Once the docker & docker-compose prerequisites are met and the repository is cloned (example below assumes it is cloned in a folder called cassandra-zeppelin), do the following
 ```
 cd cassandra-zeppelin
 docker-compose build